effectfully-ou/sketches/has-lens-done-right/README.md

 So the `SameModulo` approach

 - compared to the monomorphic version: does the job
-- compared to the version with functional dependencies: more clutter and unsafety (see the **EDIT** in the beginning of the file)
+- compared to the version with functional dependencies: more clutter and unsafety, doesn't fall apart on phantom types and type families.
 - compared to the version with type families: type inference is not half-broken, less noise, doesn't fall apart on phantom types and type families.